matter-labs/era-contracts/gas-bound-caller/README.md

 uint256 totalGasConsumed = computeGasBefore - computeGasAfter + pubdataGasSpent;
 ```

+### Preserving `msg.sender`

+Since `GasBoundCaller` would be the contract that calls the `_to` contract, the `msg.sender` will be equal to the `GasBoundCaller`'s address.
+To preserve the current `msg.sender`, this contract can be inherited from and used the same way, but instead of calling `GasBoundCaller.gasBoundCall`, `this.gasBoundCall` could be called.

 ## Deployed Address

 It should be deployed via a built-in CREATE2 factory on each individual chain.